Mount View Lodges

 The monopitched roof collects rainwater into two tanks.
 A wet composting sewerage system deals with waste, which is dispersed within the site more than 40 metres from the watercourse on the property to prevent contamination Materials used for the construction of the lodges have been selected based on conservation of energy.
 This is either in their original manufacture or by their potential to be recycled.

 Timbers are radiata pine where concealed, and recycled or new growth spotted gum.
 Internal walls are generally lined with laminated plywood which is fixed to easily permit reuse.
 The ceilings are miniorb Colorbond steel sheet which is also easily removed.
-All natural paints are used in the lodges.

 Mount View Lodges are located at the southern end of the Pokolbin vineyard district in the Hunter Valley, within easy driving distance of Sydney and Newcastle.
 Located near Cessnock, they can be reached from Sydney via the F3 or on the scenic \\"back way\\" through Central Mangrove and Wollombi.